Ron Howard is on a mission to make science sexy

 Some of Howard's latest projects -- including National Geographic series "Mars," "Breakthrough," and "Genius" -- use scripted drama and documentary elements to tell thrilling stories about everything from space exploration to clean energy production and the life of Albert Einstein.

-The Academy-Award winning filmmakers, known for the film "A Beautiful Mind" and the cult-hit TV series "Arrested Development," sat down with CNN's Rachel Crane recently and explained why he's enamored with science.
+The Academy-Award winning filmmaker, known for the film "A Beautiful Mind" and the cult-hit TV series "Arrested Development," sat down with CNN's Rachel Crane recently and explained why he's enamored with science.

 "More than ever, science is changing our lives," Howard said.
 "This is a time to remind audiences how important science can be, how important it's been to us in the past, and what the possibilities are for the future."